EOSLaoMao/eos-cluster-generator/README.md

 For test purpose, this tool use a self built docker image with eos source code changed unstage timeframe from 3 days to 5 mins.

-The image this tool use is : `heipacker2016/eos:v1.0.1-unstake-5-mins-eos`, as you can see, we have changed some paramaters to make sure you can get you tokens back in 5 mins.
-The change is here: https://github.com/EOSLaoMao/eos/pull/1/files
+The image this tool use is : `johnnyzhao/eos:mainnet-1.0.6-unstake-in-5mins`, as you can see, we have changed some paramaters to make sure you can get you tokens back in 5 mins.
+The change is here: https://github.com/EOSLaoMao/eos/pull/5/files

 You should pull or build this image before continue.

-### 0. Clone this project

-Clone this project and change the `IP` to your host ip in `config.py`

 ### 1. Prepare key pairs

-Create 4 files namingly `bios_keys`, `token_keys`, `bp_keys`, `voter_keys` under the directory of this project.
+Clone this project and create 4 files namingly `bios_keys`, `token_keys`, `bp_keys`, `voter_keys` under the directory of this repo.

 Put bios node key pair and key pair for account `eosio.token` into file `bios_keys` and `token_keys` using the format as follows: